 A long-term monitoring programme began in 2018 under the Darwin Plus project DPLUS077: Sustainable fishery management for St Helena’s lobster populations, aiming to improve knowledge, fill data gaps, and guide sustainable management of St Helena’s lobster populations.The programme was revived in 2024 with the support of the Blue Belt Programme, tracking lobster abundance, habitat, movement, and growth to support current management measures.

 Monitoring includes SCUBA dive surveys during the breeding seasons in November, January, and March to assess lobster abundance and habitat distribution, tagging individuals for mark-and-recapture studies, and collecting and recording biometric data.
-Potting surveys are also conducted, with all lobsters caught, tagged, and measured.
+Potting surveys are also conducted, with all lobsters caught, tagged, and measured and returned to the ocean.

 The local fishing industry and community play a role by returning tags found on caught lobsters to the MFCS, which is essential for continuing the research and monitoring of the species.

-Yellowfin, bigeye, and skipjack tuna are important species for St Helena’s commercial and recreational fisheries.
+Yellowfin (Thunnus albacares), bigeye (Thunnus obesus), and skipjack (Katsuwonus pelamis): tuna are important species for St Helena’s commercial and recreational fisheries.
 Research on tuna began in 2015 through a Darwin Plus project, DPLUS039: Sustainable development and management of St Helena fisheries and marine tourism.
-This work showed that yellowfin tuna remain in local waters for many months, providing crucial information for developing sustainable management measures.
+This work showed that yellowfin tuna remains in local waters for many months, providing crucial information for developing sustainable management measures.

 Since 2018, the Blue Belt Programme has supported further research with expertise from the Centre for Environment, Fisheries and Aquaculture Science (CEFAS).
 Projects have tracked the habitat use, movements, and retention time of yellowfin and bigeye tuna, while also studying their diet to better understand pelagic biodiversity.